 From 1995 to 2005 I worked part-time work as the Community Development Manager for the Dartmoor Town of Moretonhampstead where I raised money for public art, computer training, youth and sports centres.

 After years of reading planning policies and giving evidence at public inquiries, I decided to to back and study this stuff properly.
 In September 2005 I gave up the job and enrolled at the University of the West of England, researching the feasibility of carfree development in the U.K..
 In 2006 I secured funding from the ESRC and Dept for Transport to extend this to a PhD.
-During the summer of 2006 I cycled from home to Freiburg in Germany, to visit Vauban, the largely carfree neighbourhood, nearing completion there.
-A paper on my findings from that visit are on the research papers page.
+Between 2006 and 2008 I cycled about 5,000 miles across seven countries, visiting carfree developments and cities which had more generally been successful in reducing dependence on the private car.
+A paper on my findings from the first trip to Freiburg in Germany is on the research papers page.